 What was the Milo Hanson buck score?

-The buck was scored on Jan.
-22, 1994.
-Although Milo’s buck has since been surpassed in the record books, it still holds the title as the largest non-typical whitetail deer ever taken by a hunter.
+The buck was scored on January 22, 1994.
+As of 2023, the Milo Hanson buck still holds the title as the largest typical whitetail deer ever taken by a hunter.

 How old was the Milo Hanson buck?

 The estimated age for the Milo Hanson buck was 3.5 to 4.5 years old.

 According to the Pope & Young score sheet, the Milo Hanson buck was killed about 5 miles north of Biggar, Saskatchewan, Canada on November of 1993.

 Milo Hanson buck recognitions and awards

 Milo was featured in several magazines and newspapers and was even invited to the Pope and Young Club’s banquet to be honored for his incredible harvest and achievement.

 Milo’s buck has become an iconic symbol of hunting and wildlife conservation.
 It has been featured in countless hunting magazines and books and is often celebrated by hunters and wildlife conservationists alike.
 Milo Hanson’s world record buck is a reminder of the beauty of nature and the importance of preserving wildlife.

 Below is a chart of world record deer with Milo N. Hanson taking the top slot: